-The HIPPI-LE module obtains the I-field for each destination from a lookup table that is initialized at startup time from the /usr/etc/hippi.imap file.
-It obtains this I-field value before programming the IRIS HIPPI driver to make a connection request.
-The hippi.imap file maps IP addresses (or host names) to 32-bit values that are used as I-fields.
-The software uses each I-field value exactly as read from the file, as summarized in Table 1-10.
+The HIPPI-LE module obtains the I-field and the universal LAN MAC address (ULA) for each destination from a lookup table that is initialized at startup time from the /usr/etc/hippi.imap file.
+It obtains the local system's ULA (that is, the source ULA) from the hardware subsystem (when supported by that subsystem) or from the same lookup table (when the ULA is not provided by the hardware subsystem).
+It obtains the I-field value before programming the IRIS HIPPI driver to make a connection request.
+The hippi.imap file maps IP addresses (or host names) to 32-bit values that are used as I-fields and to 48-bit values that are used as ULAs.
+The software uses each value exactly as read from the file, as summarized in Table 1-10.
 It is the responsibility of the system administrator to ensure that the values in the lookup table are appropriate for the site's configuration.